 It’s also important to use all the space you can with organisers that you won’t need to move around: behind the back seats, the sun visors, between the car seats or on the air vent for example.
 Click on the image to get more info.

-You car camper conversion cannot be complete if you are not able to prepare your own meals while on the move.
+Your station wagon camper cannot be complete if you are not able to prepare your own meals while on the move.

 For cooking, we use the usual camping equipment: a cooler, a stove, a folding table and folding chairs.
 Most of our plates, glasses, and bowls are collapsible or can fit into one another.
 I put the essentials in a transparent box (like Tupperware), the one we always need on the table when we are going to eat (remember: smart storage is key!).
 A small hard cutting board and at least one good knife will make your life easier.
 Don’t forget the can opener.